The Ultimate Guide to Public Speaking for Business Growth: How Communication Drives Marketing, Leads, and Revenue

 Liam Sandford is a Head of Marketing, public speaking expert, and 2x Best Selling Author including the book Effortless Public Speaking.
 He helps ambitious professionals and entrepreneurs communicate with impact to get noticed, grow their career, and build their business.

-Public speaking for business growth is one of the most overlooked advantages available to entrepreneurs, freelancers, and small business owners.
-While most people associate public speaking with conference stages and keynote slots, the truth is far broader.
-Every time you explain what you do, pitch to a potential client, record a video, or write a piece of marketing content, you are using the same core skill: communication.
+Public speaking is one of the most overlooked advantages a business owner has.
+Most people file it under conference stages and keynote slots, but that is the narrow version.
+Every time you explain what you do, pitch a client, record a video, or write a piece of marketing, you are using the same underlying skill: communication.
+The way you speak about your business, on a stage or on camera or in an email or across a desk, decides whether people pay attention, trust you, and buy.

 Table of Contents